-- 15.18 Work schedules to be posted two (2) weeks in advance to cover a six (6) week period. - During each bi-weekly pay period there shall be four (4) days off of which two (2) shall be scheduled as consecutive days off.
-The Employer will endeavour to provide schedules of not more than six (6) consecutive days.
-In any event, schedules will not provide for more than seven (7) consecutive days. - 15.20 (a) Where overtime shifts become available, such shifts shall be offered first to full-time employees on the basis of seniority, then regular part-time employees on the basis of seniority and then to casual part-time employees on the basis of seniority. - (b) Any additional shifts shall be offered based on the regular part-time employee's seniority at straight time rate of pay before any casual part-time employees are utilized.
-Where no regular part-time employee is willing to perform the available work, casual part-time employees will then be offered such work on the basis of seniority.
+- 15.17 The day shift shall be the first of the day. - 15.18 There shall be no split shifts. - 15.19 Work schedules to be posted two (2) weeks in advance to cover a four (4) week period. - 15.20 During each bi-weekly pay period there shall be four (4) days off, of which two (2) shall be scheduled as consecutive days off on a weekend.
+The Employer will provide schedules of not more than seven (7) consecutive days. - 15.21 (a) Shifts which become available after the schedule is posted shall be offered to regular part-time on the basis of seniority before any casual part-time employees are utilized.
+Where no regular part-time employee is willing to perform the available work, casual part-time employees on the basis of seniority will then be offer such work.

-15.21 For vacation scheduling purposes only, regular part-time employees will indicate their availability to replace full-time and regular part-time employees at the time of vacation planning as per Article 13.08.
+15.22 For vacation scheduling purposes only, in accordance with Article 15.21, regular part-time employees will indicate their availability to replace full-time and regular part-time employees at the time of vacation planning as per Article 13.08.
 The Employer may pre-book regular part-time employees based on their availability.
 Where no regular part-time employees are available, the Employer may pre-book casual part-time based on their availability.